HubSpot/cms-vue-module-template/README.md

 ## Generating a Project

-In order to generate a Vue project using the vuejs-module-template you will first need to have the [vue-cli](https://cli.vuejs.org/) installed...
+In order to generate a Vue project using the cms-vue-module-template you will first need to have the [vue-cli](https://cli.vuejs.org/) installed...
 ```
 yarn global add vue-cli
 ```

 Then to generate the project from this template...
 ```
-vue init HubSpot/vuejs-module-template
+vue init HubSpot/cms-vue-module-template
 ```

 Note: In order to run the commands within the project's [package.json](template/package.json) you will need to set up the [HubSpot CLI](https://www.npmjs.com/package/@hubspot/cms-cli).